 Each effect holds its individual parameters (5 settings), each of which can be controlled by one of 20 selectable and adjustable envelope shapes, a simple automation-ready parameter dial, an envelope follower, or a randomizer.
 In most cases, you wouldn’t need to go any further than the ready-made steps.
 However, when you do, the four user-defined steps per track will give you full and precise control of vital effect parameters on a per-step basis.
 When it comes to animating lively sequences on a detailed level, the possibilities are literally endless.

 For every line, you will notice a small icon representing a wheel.
-By clicking on this line you’ll be transferred to another sub-menu which allows more fine tweaking of the selected effect for each step.
+By clicking on this line, another sub-menu opens which allows more fine tweaking of the selected effect for each step.
 For example, here is how one of them looks like:

 There is, of course, a handy mix slider for every line, a randomize button for every line.
 Additionally, at the bottom of the interface, there is a global Dry/Wet mix.

 In my opinion, this is one of the most complex and powerful sounding multi-effect processors, so I encourage you to try it for yourself.

 Here are a couple of sound examples which I made using the Looperator in SoundBridge.
 Firstly, we will hear how the guitar riff and drum loop sounds unprocessed and then processed with the Looperator.

 ~Guitar riff – unprocessed